littleigloo/SVProgressHUD/README.md

 ## Credits

 `SVProgressHUD` is brought to you by [Sam Vermette](http://samvermette.com), [Tobias Tiemerding](http://tiemerding.com) and [contributors to the project](https://github.com/SVProgressHUD/SVProgressHUD/contributors).
+Refactored and adapted for use with the `Swift Package Manager` by [Vitalis Gkirsas](https://github.com/epitonium).
 If you're using `SVProgressHUD` in your project, attribution would be very appreciated.